Twine Twist Turn

 - Tyson Yunkaporta

-The word ‘wic’ means ‘to bend or shape’ in old English.
-Wicker, wicked and witch all share this root.
+The word weik means ‘to bend or shape’ in Proto-Indo-European.
+Wicker, wicked, and witch all share this root.
 Witches were thought to have the ability to ‘bend or shape’ reality.
 Wicker work transforms flexible willow sticks into sturdy baskets.
-The ecological knowledge of how to transform natural materials into useful tools was seen as suspect during the transition from feudalism to capitalism in old Europe.
+During the transition from feudalism to capitalism in old Europe, the ability to to transform natural materials into useful tools was seen as suspect.

 🕸️